28lfss/notes-devops/backend/ARCHITECTURE.md

   - Returns: `{ status: 'ok' }` (200 OK)
   - Note: This endpoint is not prefixed and is always available at root level

+## API Documentation (Swagger)

+The API is documented using Swagger/OpenAPI 3.0.
+The interactive API documentation is available at:

+- **Swagger UI**: `{API_PREFIX}/api-docs` (default: `/api/api-docs`)

+### Features

+- **Interactive Documentation**: Test all endpoints directly from the browser
+- **Authentication Support**: JWT Bearer token authentication is configured
+- **Complete Schema Definitions**: All request/response schemas are documented
+- **Error Responses**: All possible error responses are documented

+### Configuration

+Swagger configuration is located in `src/config/swagger.ts`:
+- OpenAPI 3.0.0 specification
+- All schemas defined in `components/schemas`
+- JWT Bearer authentication scheme configured
+- Documentation annotations in controller files using JSDoc `@swagger` comments

+### Usage

+1. Start the backend server
+2. Navigate to `http://localhost:3000/api/api-docs` (or your configured `API_PREFIX`)
+3. Use the "Authorize" button to add your JWT token for protected endpoints
+4. Test endpoints directly from the Swagger UI

 ## Error Responses

 All endpoints return consistent error responses: